 Internationally respected fashion designer, Sara Berman is appointed as N.Peal’s new Creative Director.
 With a natural understanding of the contemporary, luxury fashion market, Berman has applied her love of colour, shape and exotic prints to N.Peal’s long-established ideals.
 The union has provided a renewed sense of energy and fashion direction.

 If you are going to have two women endorse your brand, then you aren’t doing badly with Kate Moss and the Duchess of Cambridge.
 But N.Peal has a strong male following too, and in 2012, it dressed our current James Bond, Daniel Craig, in Skyfall.
-The item, an elegant navy cashmere sweater, was requested to be made and supplied 25 times over so that it would look pristine in each of the all-action sequences, which were filmed in multiple takes.
+The Round Neck Cashmere sweater in colour Blue Wave, was worn by the James Bond character in the final action sequences.

 This year, N.Peal completed a full refurbishment of its Burlington Arcade store.
 The concept was taken from the clean, refinement of those original Deco years when the greens were cool and minty and the typography had smooth curves.
 The result is a store and a branding that has echoes of those early days, but also feels utterly modern.